roman1e2f5p8s/sui-shared-objects/README.md

 are given in the next sub-sections.

 ### 1. `query-txs`
+> [!IMPORTANT]
-Use `query-txs` to query all the transactions (i.e., programmable transaction blocks) for a given epoch, and pre-process them to save only the relevant data we need for this analysis.
+> Use `query-txs` to query all the transactions (i.e., programmable transaction
+> blocks) for a given epoch, and pre-process them to save only the relevant
+> data we need for this analysis.

 For example,
 ```bash